-With revolving credit, you have established lines of credit that you can continue to draw on and use.
-Your credit limit is established by the lender and is determined by your income, assets and credit history.
+The most common form of revolving debt is a credit card.
+With revolving credit, you have an established line of credit that you can draw on as often as you need to, so long as you don’t go over your limit.
+Your credit limit is determined based on your income, assets and credit history.

 Here are the basics of revolving debt:

 - Instead of paying a fixed minimum payment each month, your payments are a percentage of how much you borrowed that month.
 This means your monthly payment rates can change.